MMK21Hub/MMK21Hub.github.io/contributing.md

 We have a set of emoji that you can use in your commit message, loosely based on [Gitmoji](https://gitmoji.dev/).
 They represent the type of commit that you've made.
 Please only use one emoji per commit, and insert a space after the emoji.

 Here is a list of emoji.
-THe most specific ones are at the top.
+The most specific ones are at the top.

 | Emoji                     | Meaning                                    |
 | ------------------------- | ------------------------------------------ |